How to Choose a New Washing Machine: 5 Questions to Ask

 What Capacity Suits Your Needs?

 Pondering the capacity you require is another vital question in the quest for a new washing machine.
 Capacity refers to how much laundry the machine can handle in one go.
 Consider the size of your household and your typical laundry load.
-Larger families or those with a hefty laundry routine might benefit from a machine with a greater capacity.
+Larger families or those with a hefty laundry routine might find washer/dryer combos too small, and would benefit more from a machine with a greater capacity.

 How Fast Should It Spin?